 The working papers and files for this engagement created by us during the course of the engagement, including electronic documents and files, are the sole property of SCG.

-We shall not be liable in any way for failure or delay in performing our obligations under this engagement if the failure or delay is due to causes outside our reasonable control.
+For the avoidance of doubt, SCG agrees that the terms and conditions of the Purchase Order issued on 8th November 2017 shall form part of this agreement and shall be binding on both Parties.
+In the event of any contradictions between the terms and conditions of the Purchase Order and this agreement, the terms and conditions of the Purchase Order shall prevail.

 Fees